She was an altogether exceptional woman.

 I say conveniently because every now and then when we didn’t fancy more fatty chips and stodgy refectory puddings and we had a few pennies to spare, we’d dash out after school, buy a couple of apples from a fruit stall, along with a good lump of mature cheddar cheese and a bar of KitKat each at a nearby corner shop.
 Then we’d wander off into the park, finding a friendly bench by the water or settling down in the grass to enjoy our modest picnic.
 We’d natter about all and sundry, always in complete agreement a Cox’s tasted best with cheddar, albeit a Granny Smith would do but really was stretching it.

 My cohort was due to do a production of Dark of the Moon, a play by Howard Richardson and William Berney.
 Despite having caused considerable controversy when it was first produced on Broadway in 1945, the play was later selected to be the maiden production of the now acclaimed New York Circle in the Square Theatre in 1951.
+And now was our turn – a group of young, fairly fresh but enthusiastic drama students – to have a go at bringing this much disputed play to life.

 I had been cast in the role as Hank Guder and Lynette was to play Barbara Allen, the female lead.
 Our wonderful and gracious drama teacher, Maurice Harty, directed the play.